KevinRavasi/QueueMetricsWallboard/README.md

 auto-updating and auto-scrolling endlessly.

 QueueMetricsWallboard uses a Browserify created bundle file named "Bundle.js".
-This bundle is a babelify interpretation of Wallboard.js which requires a series of npm modules such as "react", "react-dom", "react-data-components" and "corsproxy".
+This bundle is a babelify interpretation of Wallboard.js which requires a series of npm modules such as "react", "react-dom", "react-datagrid" and "corsproxy".

 To use the wallboard go to